On-site instruction includes three modes:

 Here’s a list of FAQ’s for On-site learning.

 To start the school year, elementary students who chose on-site learning started in hybrid mode, alternating between learning at home and at school (crimson and gold days).
-RMS and BHS students will be transitioning to the hybrid mode starting in the months of October and November.
+RMS and BHS students transitioned to the hybrid mode starting in the months of October and November.
 You can find details of this transition HERE.
 While our goal is for all elementary students to attend every day, the hybrid mode will continue for the foreseeable future.

 Here is the current calendar.
 This will continue to be updated as we move through the year.